MarcosShiuuri/flask-weatherAPI/README.md

-# Python web app using Flask and OpenWeatherAPI
+# Python web app using Flask and OpenWeatherAP